-Using (coupled) oscillator networks to describe latent dynamics, on the other hand, has been shown to be a versatile, expressive low-order time sequence modeling approach that offers potential (though not often used) for interpretability~\cite{lanthaler2023neural}.
-Learning dynamics directly from video data is attractive for both methods, as it requires minimal setup (no markers, trackers, or complex post-processing), no prior knowledge, and allows end-to-end learning.
-Building on this idea, Stölzle and Della Santina demonstrated that input-to-state stable coupled oscillator networks (CONs) can learn latent-space dynamics of soft continuum robots (SCRs) from generated video data and support model-based control~\cite{stoelzle2024input}.
+Using (coupled) oscillator networks to describe latent dynamics is a versatile low-order time sequence modeling approach with interpretability potential~\cite{lanthaler2023neural}.
+Learning dynamics directly from video data requires minimal setup and enables end-to-end learning.
+Building on this idea, Stölzle and Della Santina showed that input-to-state stable, coupled oscillator networks (CONs) can learn latent-space dynamics of SCRs from simulated video and support model-based control~\cite{stoelzle2024input}.

 SCRs are an especially challenging research platform due to their infinite-dimensional, highly nonlinear mechanics~\cite{laschi_learningbased_2023}.
 Even if accurate models exist, they are often too computationally expensive for real-time control.
 As a result, data-driven dynamics learning has become an increasingly important direction in soft robotics.
 Recent reviews highlight the growing trend toward learning-based dynamics models for robotic manipulation~\cite{ai2025review}.